fieldtrip/website/example/difference_erf.md

 A second dipolar field that is more posterior and slightly more central is now also visible (indicated with a green arrow).
 This green source is not obvious in either separate condition.

-Given the two source locations that can be identified from the difference map, it makes sense to estimate the source strength for each of the two sources in both separate conditions (i.e. fit the strength, not the location), and explicitely compare the dipole strength between the two conditions for each dipole.
+Given the two source locations that can be identified from the difference map, it makes sense to estimate the source strength for each of the two sources in both separate conditions (i.e. fit the strength, not the location), and explicitly compare the dipole strength between the two conditions for each dipole.
 It might be possible to get a better estimate of the source location by performing a dipole fit with two dipoles on the grand average of the two conditions, as that results in a better signal to noise, and under the null-hypothesis the sources are the same anyway.
 The optimal source locations can then be fixed and source strength can again be estimated for each separate condition and compared over conditions.

 To summarize, using the “difference dipole fit “ approach reveals two sources that contribute to the M24 event-related field, and differentiates the effect of the application of a pain blocker onto the two sources.